dangermccann/dangermccann.github.io/h1tchr.markdown

 title: h1tchr
 permalink: /h1tchr
 hero_image: h1tchr-logo-square.jpg
+description: h1tchr is a website that maintains a graph of musical relationships and allows users assemble a web of songs that are related to each other by similar sonic or lyrical qualities.
 lead: <a href="https://www.h1tchr.com">h1tchr</a> is a website that maintains a graph of musical relationships and allows users assemble a web of songs that are related to each other by similar sonic or lyrical qualities.

 sublead: |